-Planning Area Specific Development Charges Background Study - On July 31, 2022, the series of By-laws 17-072 to 17-079 inclusive, to impose DCs for the recovery of growth area-specific engineered services in each City Planning Area will expire.
-A new Area-Specific Development Charges (ASDC) Background Study in the eight specific planning areas is necessary to replace the existing ASDC By-laws;

-- 2. Limited scope amendment to the 2019 City-wide Development Charges Background Study On September 18, 2020 Bill 197 amended the Development Charges Act (DCA) and the Planning Act.
-A limited scope amendment to the 2019 City-wide Development Charges (City-wide DC) Background Study as part of a process to update By-laws 19-095 and 19-096 is being prepared primarily in response to these recent legislative amendments.
-Only the DCs for the so-called "soft services" of Library, Parks, Recreation, Waste Management, Affordable Housing, General Government and Parking are being amended. - Community Benefits Charges White Paper Hemson authored a position paper on Community Benefits Charges (CBCs) under the Planning Act that summarizes their implementation in other municipalities and assesses their applicability to the City of Peterborough.
+- 1. Planning Area Specific Development Charges Background Study On July 31, 2022 the series of By-laws 17-072 to 17-079 inclusive, to impose DCs for the recovery of growth area-specific engineered services in each City Planning Area will expire.
+The Planning Area-Specific Development Charges (ASDC) Background Study for the eight specific planning areas is attached as Appendix A to this report; and - 2.
+Limited scope amendment to the 2019 City-wide Development Charges Background Study On September 18, 2020 Bill 197 amended the Development Charges Act (DCA) and the Planning Act.
+A limited scope amendment to the 2019 City-wide Development Charges (City-wide DC) Background Study as part of a process to update By-laws 19-095 and 19-096 has been prepared primarily in response to these recent legislative amendments.
+Only the DCs for the so-called "soft services" of Library, Parks, Recreation, Waste Management, Affordable Housing, General Government and Parking are being amended.
+The City-wide Development Charges Amendment Background Study (2022) is attached as Appendix B to this report.